Monthly Archives: June 2023

 Third, the Ukrainian forces break through to Mariupol or Melitopol or some other point or points on the Sea of Azov.
 If so the Russian-occupied territory in Ukraine would be cut in half, and the “land bridge” from Russia to Crimea would be severed.
 The Ukrainian forces would then have to immediately turn their focus to the south with a holding action to the north.
 If not they would find themselves in a narrow corridor facing attacks from two sides (like the allied Arnhem campaign of September 1944).
 This scenario seems unlikely, and were the Ukrainian forces to push through to the Azov, one can only wonder what would happen next.

 Was it wise to put so much pressure on the Ukrainians by suggesting that the entire course of the war was riding on the outcome of a single offensive (I have even read that the entire “rule-based international order” of the world is hanging in the balance)?
 Over the past week, a number of media outlets have been trying to manage expectations by walking back statements on the either/or importance of the offensive.
-There now appears to be a failure of confidence among the pundits, or else a partial return to caution after so much blather.
+There now appears to be a failure of confidence among the pundits, or else a partial return to caution after so much blather and hype.
 Did talk help drive events?
 A video with exquisite production quality released a few days before the offensive showed a sequence of Ukrainian fighting men sushing the viewer not to talk about the offensive.
 Good advice.
 But it was too late for that.
-The element of surprise was blown months ago, and now efforts to tamp-down speculation about the offensive and expectations are just another part of the story.
+The element of surprise was blown months ago, if it ever existed, and now efforts to tamp-down speculation about the offensive and expectations are just another part of the story.

 Initial reports are that Ukrainian units on the offensive are encountering considerable resistance.
 A push to the north of Bakhmut near the village of Berkhivka appears to have gained ground, but elsewhere the Russian lines have not been breached.
 There are now stories and grainy images from the battlefield of destroyed Bradley Fighting Vehicles and a Leopard 2 tank, although at this point in the campaign, such images do not mean much.